Brief Lessons from Books – Ant Middleton’s ‘First Man In’

 I’m lucky in that my coaching clients often send or recommend me books that they’ve found interesting.
 Please feel free to mention anything you’ve been reading that covers, in the broadest sense: leadership, management, coaching or other personal development and growth.
 Use the comments box below or tweet me @NickRobCoach with any suggestions.

 Check it out for yourself and explore your own views on this undoubtedly charismatic and driven man.
 The Guardian chose to write a ‘humorous’ digested take on this book, rather than review it, which you can read here.
-It’s not particularly complimentary – although that might highlight the fact that this book is probably not addressed to your average Guardian reader as much as it highlights the flaws therein.
+It’s not particularly complimentary – although that’s probably because this book is not aimed at your average Guardian reader.

-The book itself is written in the form of a series of leadership lessons and it doesn’t matter if I agree with all of them.
-I’ve paraphrased a lot and changed emphasis and approach to suit myself.
+The book is written in the form of a series of leadership lessons.
+I’ve paraphrased a lot here and changed emphasis and approach to suit myself.
 Anyway, enough blathering, here’s my own highly selective and subjective summary of my lessons from the book:

 1. Always have a plan.